Metempsychosis -- full rpg ruleset -- work in progress

 PART FOUR: NONCOMBAT SKILLS

-ability-based, repeated use can confer bonuses anywhere from 1-25%, proper equipment and precipitous circumstance can apply additional bonuses.
+ability-based skill checks, repeated use can confer bonuses anywhere from 1-25%, proper equipment and precipitous circumstance can apply additional bonuses.
+Some crafting endeavors will require an initial chance of success, with a range of difficulty, allowing the crafter to complete tasks to improve upon their final chance of success.

 SKILL EQUIPMENT